 Leg extensions are a great way to build up your quadriceps.
-Most home gyms don’t have a leg extension machine so what can you do to do the same exercise but without the machine?
+Most home gyms don’t have a leg extension machine so what can you do to isolate your quadriceps?
+Here are the best options.

 To do a leg extension at home without the machine, it’s best to use resistance bands or ankle weights and a chair.
 Bodyweight exercises like squats, lunges and wall sits target the quadriceps like a leg extension but also the glutes and hamstrings.
 Weight benches and cable machines can also be used

-So how can we train our quadriceps at home where there is usually no dedicated leg extension machine?
-There are a few exercise options that target the quadriceps in a home gym.
+So how can we train our quadriceps at home or elsewhere where there is usually no dedicated leg extension machine?
+We will look at a few options.
+Some can be done without any equipment while other alternatives use equipment commonly found in home gyms.

 Some exercises are closer to the ‘real thing’ than others.
 Without the machine it’s difficult to really isolate the quadriceps without using many other muscles.
 It’s actually easier to do exercises at home that use multiple joints and therefore use more muscles.

-Without equipment it’s a bit difficult to only target the quadriceps.
-Using a muscle in isolation is just not how your body works.
+Without equipment it’s a bit difficult to only target the quadriceps without hitting any other muscle.
+Using a muscle in isolation is just not how your body naturally works.
 Natural movements will almost always use a combination of different muscles at the same time.
 So without equipment, just using a single muscle is not possible.

 However, we can do plenty of exercises that use quadriceps as well as some other muscles;